Introduction to Health Services Research : A Self-Study Course

 Professional resources such as publications, conferences, technical assistance, grant funding and a mailing list for notification of new content can be obtained from the site.
 Grants can be applied for online.
 Researchers should click on the Resources for Researchers link for valuable information on data, methodology, online data analysis and topics - and to be put on a mailing list for new Office of Applied Studies reports.

 For data applying to substance abuse and mental health, SAMHSA is the place to visit.
 Data that includes trend data, service data, and reports summarizing data can be downloaded and used.
 Topics include drugs, population groups, prevention measures, treatment, workplace and related topics.

 Sign up for SAMHSA’s eNetwork to receive information about SAMHSA’s work in the substance abuse and mental health fields.
 Information includes

 - Is SAMHSA a good site to locate information on drug-related ER visits and mortality?
 How about for suicide data and violent behavior?

-- How useful is the section on methodology reports and surveys?
+- How useful is the section on data, outcomes, and quality?
 What types of information can you find in the methodology section?

 - When working with the public (as well as researchers) can you find specific information such as cigarette brand preferences?
 How about the use of over-the-counter drugs?